School of Life Sciences

-Basic drawing equipment, including coloured pens and pencils, a protractor, ruler and a stapler.
+Basic drawing equipment, including coloured pens and pencils, a ruler and a stapler.

 When you arrive at Keele to study Neuroscience, both Single and Dual Honours, you will spend the first week getting to know your way around and being introduced to the people, places and protocols that will be important to you over the next three (or more) years.
-On Monday 25th September at 12pm there will be an introduction and welcome to the School of Life Sciences talk by the Head of School Professor Dave Hoole (Hux015), followed by an introduction and welcome to the Neuroscience programme at 1pm by Dr Michael Evans, the Programme Director (DH0.51).
+Important dates will be placed here when finalised.

 A word from our students...

 A great way to judge a course is by the results and opinions of those who have completed it.
 Here's the inside scoop from students who were asked their opinion on the course:

 “I really liked Neurobiology of brain disease, and the opportunity to work with real human brains at the medical school was really good.
 Overall the course was interesting and challenging.”
 Judith Fosbraey